top of page

 I couldn’t afford to buy a new tree, and we certainly weren’t going to do without, so I tried to engineer a solution.
 And, because I felt everything else in life was miserably broken, a broken tree was entirely unacceptable!

-I first tried to duct-tape the tree to a piece of plywood; then camouflage the rigging.
-Well, you guessed it: it toppled a few days later.
+I first tried to duct-tape the tree to a piece of plywood and then camouflage the rigging.
+Well, you guessed it, it toppled over a few days later.

 “I’ll fix that!”
 I spewed.

 Then I tied some rope around it and nailed it to the windowsill!
-That kept it up all season.
-So, I did it again the year after that, and the year after that (reutilizing that unremovable nail, buried deep in the foundation of the house).
+It stayed up all season.
+When I went to take the tree down, the nail wouldn’t budge!
+I buried it so deep, it seemed lodged in the foundation of the house.
+So, I put it back up the same way again the year after that, and the year after that, reutilizing that unremovable nail.

 The kids roared with laughter.
 I nervously, and painfully, chuckled along.
 (Now, of course, I find it quite hilarious!)
-It was a silly thing that turned the tide for us.
+It was a silly thing, but it really turned the tide for us.

 When we moved out of that house years later, the nail remained.
 As I gave the home a final, reminiscent tour, I smiled at the memory of it.
 (I smile even now.)
 I have often wondered what the new homeowners thought of that curious nail (because I doubt it ever came out!).